关于年龄倒退的一般概念

 That is why childish emotions and reactions are, most of the time, unrealistic, or at least unrealistic in relation to our adult abilities and range of choices, but our brains are most often unaware of this.
 Too bad evolution didn’t come up with some more adaptable learning principle, but perhaps it could have been worse, too.

 Childish emotions, when they emerge, are usually much more intense than realistic and adult ones.
 Just as we as children are deeply immersed in our experiences, and our emotions are intense and simple, such intensity and immediacy of emotions are present even as they emerge decades later.
 It is logical that one would assume that the more intense the emotion, the more realistic it is.
 But in adulthood, the opposite is usually the case.
-(Not always, though, as I mentioned in the article “The Gift of Fear “).
+(Not always, though, as I mentioned in the article “恐惧的礼物 “).

 The variations in childish reactions are endless just as every personal past is unique.
 But once you understand what is going on, with a little exercise you can learn to recognize age regression in yourself fairly easily.
 Then even if you can’t resolve it on the spot, at least it will be easier to put such emotions aside for later rather than having them guide you.
-Here I will copy what I wrote in the article “Emotional Maturity” on how to recognize childish emotions (because it’s useful to have this in more than one place):
+Here I will copy what I wrote in the article “情感成熟度” on how to recognize childish emotions (because it’s useful to have this in more than one place):

 – The ideas and thoughts that accompany them are simplified, generalized, “either – or”